 Jordan M. Joy CISSN.
 What do we think of when we think of “bad” food?
 No, not the tastes bad Fear Factor type foods, but the naughty foods we’re discouraged from eating.
 Desserts, potato chips, hot dogs, deep fried mayonnaise balls, and the list goes on.
 Generally speaking, we classify fats as “bad,” and we classify sugars as “bad.”
 I can get behind sugar as bad for the most part (it is beneficial in some situations), but fat as bad?
 That’s a notion I can’t support.

 Why do we, as a society, criminalize dietary fat?
 Well its NAME is FAT!
-If we were to just call healthy_high_fat_foods_draft_2them lipids from the get go, they would probably be more accepted.
+If we were to just call them lipids from the get go, they would probably be more accepted.
 Nomenclature aside, the United States used to support an “eat more” diet, as nutrient deficiencies were highly prevalent in the early 1900’s.
 However, the progression into our current, overweight society became a concern around the 1960’s, and a globally conducted study associated fat with death rates, while complex carbohydrates were negatively associated.
 Thus, we now have the recommendation that ~50% of daily calories should come from carbohydrates.
 Unfortunately, the “complex” portion of carbohydrates has been lost for most individuals, and if trends mean anything, we’re likely worse off than before.

 Interestingly, 150g had, at least at one time, been determined to be the minimum amount of carbohydrate necessary for maintenance of health.
 However, carbohydrates are not an essential nutrient soooo… uhh what?
 You don’t need them!
 Your body can actually produce up to 200g of its own carbohydrate per day.
 Moreover, that global study from I mentioned doesn’t translate to the good ol’ US of A, and the replacement of saturated fat with carbohydrate does NOT lower risk for CHD whereas the replacement of saturated fat with polyunsaturated fat does lower risk for CHD.
 In addition, there is overwhelming support for a very low carbohydrate, ketogenic diet for improving symptoms of metabolic syndrome.
 Of course while following a ketogenic diet, dietary fat is much higher than recommended.
 Fat is not bad on its own.
 However, fat in combination with sugar reduces fatty acid oxidation.
 So for the desserts or the potato chips or the hot dogs, is it any one of the nutrients or is it the combination?
 More evidence is necessary to fully clarify, but so far it seems that it is the combination.
 So really, why not fat as a primary fuel source?